Jawz84/Blog/PowerShell Contributing.md

 > - Git and some knowledge of it
 > - Knowledge of GitHub workflow (fork > clone > PR)

-You can contribute by writing, improving, or expanding help files.
+You can contribute by writing, improving, or expanding help files for Get-Help.
-The ones that are used by Get-Help.
 In particular, more examples for cmdlets are always welcome.

 Head over to the <https://github.com/MicrosoftDocs/Powershell-Docs> repo, and read their [contributing manual](https://github.com/MicrosoftDocs/PowerShell-Docs/blob/staging/CONTRIBUTING.md) to get started.

+> :information_source: PowerShell Help is maintained for PowerShell versions 5.1 and higher.
+You may be asked to update help files for more than one version.

 To do small contributions like correcting typos, just navigate to that file, click the 'Edit' button, and GitHub will create a copy (fork) on your own GitHub for you.
 When you are satisfied with your changes, you can save them, and submit a pull request to the _staging_ branch of the PowerShell-Docs repository.

 For bigger contributions, you are better off cloning your fork locally to your computer.
 This enables you to use VSCode and other editing tools.